 Gender Equality Colouring Pages

-Subscribe to ACGC’s TEACH e-newsletter to receive updates on educator and youth opportunities, resources, and professional development opportunities.
+Subscribe to ACGC’s TEACH e-newsletter to receive updates on educator and youth opportunities, resources, and professional development opportunities 5 times a year,

 ACGC frequently offers professional development opportunities in global citizenship education.
 Sign up for ACGC Teach and follow us on Twitter and Facebook to receive updates.

 Develop the competency of Global and Cultural Citizenship in your students across various subject areas.
 ACGC has developed these lessons to accompany stories found in Together: Alberta’s Notebook for the Global Goals.
 These lessons are curriculum aligned, and lesson handouts and power point presentations are provided to make it easy to use in your classroom

 In this challenge, students will design a product to help a non-profit organization communicate key health messages to children living in a rural, low-income setting in a developing country.
 Taking inspiration from Dr. Michiko Maruyama, students will explore the occupational clusters of Communications and Human Services while completing this CTF Challenge.

 In this lesson, students will read and analyze the poem “Pointed” by Edmonton-based poet and scientist, Nermeen Youssef.
 Students will extend their learning through creating their own piece exploring inequities they see or face in health care services locally and globally.